-4.11 Nottinghamshire produces just under 70,000 tonnes of hazardous waste a year16.
-Around half of this waste is treated at facilities within Nottinghamshire, and the remainder exported to surrounding counties, or other parts of the UK in some cases.
-This is because hazardous waste is generally produced in such small quantities that is often more economic for this type of waste to be managed regionally or even nationally.
-Nottinghamshire also imports around 35,000 tonnes of hazardous waste each year for treatment meaning that we manage roughly the same amount of hazardous waste that we produce.
-However, Nottinghamshire does not have any sites that are geologically suitable for disposing of hazardous waste and therefore has to rely on sending hazardous waste for disposal to other counties.
+4.11 Nottinghamshire produces just under 70,000 tonnes of hazardous waste a year.
+Relatively little of this waste is treated at facilities within Nottinghamshire, with the majority exported to surrounding counties, or other parts of the UK in some cases.
+However, Nottinghamshire also imports around 50,000 tonnes of hazardous waste each year for treatment meaning that we manage roughly the same amount of hazardous waste that we produce.
+This scale of waste movement is because hazardous waste is generally produced in such small quantities that it is often more economic for this type of waste to be managed regionally or even nationally.
+For example, Nottinghamshire does not have any sites that are geologically suitable for disposing of hazardous waste and therefore has to rely on sending hazardous waste for disposal to other counties.
 Currently the nearest hazardous waste landfill site is at Kings Cliffe in Northamptonshire.

-15 East Midlands Regional Waste Strategy, EMRA, January 2006

-16 Environment Agency data for 2010
+- 16 East Midlands Regional Waste Strategy, EMRA, January 2006. - 17 Environment Agency data for 2010.